mobanisto/gcc-bridge/README.md

     -fno-rtti -O2 compiler/src/main/resources/org/renjin/gcc/plugin.c
     -lstdc++ -shared-libgcc -o plugin.so

+To build the executables, run this:

+    ./gradlew createRuntime

 ## Usage

 There are a number of executables available.
 This section explains basic usage